- Route: Ozarks

 - Email: firstname.lastname@example.org

-At UT, other than Texas 4000, I'm part of various organizations.
-I'm a member of Dell Medical School's Health Leadership Apprentice Program where I try to help transform health in local communities in collaboration with Dell Med faculty.
-I'm also part of Student Health Advisory Committee where we work with University Health Services to raise awareness about their services on campus.
-I also conduct skin cancer research in the DiGiovanni Lab where I sometimes and very unfortunately have to terminate mice (Yes, I feel bad for every mouse I have put down)
+At UT, other than Texas 4000, I’m part of various organizations.
+I’m a member of Dell Medical School’s Health Leadership Apprentice Program, Student Health Advisory Committee, and Camp Kesem.
+I also conduct skin cancer research in the DiGiovanni Lab!

 Other than school, I love to spend time with my friends, explore Austin, and crochet.
 And when I want to procrastinate my work, I make Spotify playlists!
 (I could also make a personalized one for you!)
 I also love doing any crossword/word play game I can get my hands on.
 I especially love the New York Times Mini crossword!
 (I bet I can beat your best time there).
 I also love languages!!
 I can speak, read and write in multiple of them including Hindi, Telugu, Gujarati, English and Spanish (if you count the four years of high school Spanish).
 Please feel free to reach out, I would love to get to know you and chat!
 You can text me at 4095945189 :)